CURRICULUM

 THE ATELIER

-Art supplies are always readily available to all children
+Art supplies are readily available to all children to independently create throughout the day

 THE OUTDOOR ENVIRONMENT